GlobalSport/state-decorator/README.md

 The StateDecorator is taking a list of actions and decorate them to inject state, props, actions etc. and then expose to the child render prop the decorated actions that simply takes the function arguments.

+**Warning**: The actions are considered static and cannot be changed dynamically.
+Use state/props in your actions implementation to have a difference behavior.

 ## Initial action

 When the useStateDecorator is mounted, the **onMount** option is called with the decorated actions and props as parameters.